PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 Code associated with [FlexVolume](/docs/concepts/storage/volumes/#flexVolume) plugins ship as out-of-tree scripts or binaries that need to be deployed directly on the host.
-FlexVolume plugins handle attaching/detaching of volumes to/from a Kubernetes node and mounting/dismounting a volume to/from individual containers in a pod.
+FlexVolume plugins handle attaching/detaching of volumes to/from a PlaidCloud node and mounting/dismounting a volume to/from individual containers in a pod.
 Provisioning/De-provisioning of persistent volumes associated with FlexVolume plugins may be handled through an external provisioner that is typically separate from the FlexVolume plugins.
 The following FlexVolume